Waffleboy/BT4222-dashboard/README.md

 1. `https://devcenter.heroku.com/articles/heroku-cli`

 ## Getting resources
-Certain resources are not convenient (API keys) or too big (models) to be uploaded into pushed into github.
+Certain resources are not convenient (API keys) or too big (models) to be pushed into github.

 All the resources can be obtained from the google drive link sent separately: